Kenya: Health

 Traditional healers (herbalists, witch doctors, and faith healers) are readily available, trusted, and widely consulted as practitioners of first or last choice by both rural and urban dwellers.

 Despite major achievements in the health sector, Kenya still faces many challenges.
 The estimated life expectancy dropped in 2009 to approximately 55 years — five years below the 1990 level.
 The infant mortality rate was high at approximately 44 deaths per 1,000 children in 2012.
 The WHO estimated in 2011 that only 42% of births were attended by a skilled health professional.

-Diseases of poverty directly correlate with a country's economic performance and wealth distribution: Half of Kenyans live below the poverty level.
+Diseases of poverty directly correlate with a country's economic performance and wealth distribution: In 2015/16, 35.6% of Kenyans lived below the poverty line.
 Preventable diseases like malaria, HIV/AIDS, pneumonia, diarrhoea, and malnutrition are the biggest burden, major child-killers, and responsible for much morbidity; weak policies, corruption, inadequate health workers, weak management, and poor leadership in the public health sector are largely to blame.
 According to 2009 estimates, HIV/AIDS prevalence is about 6.3% of the adult population.
 However, the 2011 UNAIDS Report suggests that the HIV epidemic may be improving in Kenya, as HIV prevalence is declining among young people (ages 15–24) and pregnant women.
 Kenya had an estimated 15 million cases of malaria in 2006.
+Tuberculosis is a major public health problem.
+The per capita incidence of TB in Kenya more than quadrupled between 1990 and 2015.

+The 2024 Global Hunger Index gave Kenya a 25.0 score, indicating that the severity of hunger is "serious".